hennessyevan/veklabs.com/content/reports/Make Your Content Work For You.md

 * [AlgoraPulse](https://www.agorapulse.com/): Schedule your content, get reports, and engage followers with one simple tool.
 * [Hootsuite](https://hootsuite.com/): Connect with customers, get results on every social platform.
 Hootsuite has the tools you need to succeed on social media.

-Regardless which tool you use, the importance should be that you are creating content series that are being posted well into the future. **Free up your time!**
+Regardless of which tool you use, the importance should be that you are creating content series that are being posted well into the future. **Free up your time!**

 Hope this was useful.
 From the **Vek Team** to yours...
 ROCK ON...
 Stay hungry.